Cozary/Nameless-Trinkets/docs/trinkets/rage_mind.md

 ## Configuration:
 - **Is Enable**: Determines whether the trinket's effect is active or not.
-- **Damage Multiplier**: Controls how much more damage the player deals to the revenge target.
+- **Damage Multiplier Percentage**: Controls how much more damage the player deals to the revenge target.
 - **Range**: The effective range in blocks for detecting and applying effects to revenge targets.

 ## Notes: